sampath7670/CODETECH-task1/README.md

 -  Select an operation ((+) for addition, (-) for subtraction, (*) for multiplication, or (/) for division).
 -  The program will display the result.

+# Advanced Calculator Project Conclusion
+Objective:
+The goal of this project was to create a Python-based calculator capable of performing basic arithmetic operations: addition, subtraction, multiplication, and division.
+Features Implemented:
+The program collects two numbers from the user.
+It prompts the user to select an operation.
+Based on the user’s choice, it performs the corresponding calculation.
+Error handling prevents division by zero.
+Technologies Used:
+Python: The primary programming language.
+Functions: Modularized code for each operation.
+Input/Output (I/O): User input and result display.
+Conditional Statements: Decision-making based on user choice.
+Floating-Point Arithmetic: Handling decimal values.
+Next Steps:
+You can enhance the calculator by adding more features:
+Support for additional mathematical functions (e.g., square root, exponentiation).
+A user-friendly menu system.
+Error handling for invalid inputs.
+Unit tests to verify correctness.
+A graphical user interface (GUI) using libraries like Tkinter.
+Acknowledgments:
+Thanks for exploring this project!
+Feel free to adapt, modify, or build upon it.
+Keep coding and learning—it’s an exciting journey!